 After, Inc. will take reasonable precautions to protect personal information in its possession from loss, misuse and unauthorized access, disclosure, alteration and destruction.

 After, Inc. will conduct compliance audits of its relevant privacy practices to verify adherence to this Policy.
 Any employee that After, Inc. determines is in violation of this policy will be subject to disciplinary action up to and including termination of employment.

 After, Inc. is subject to the investigatory and enforcement powers of the Federal Trade Commission.
 We are required to disclose personal information in response to lawful requests by public authorities, including meeting national security or law enforcement requirements.

-If the complaint is not adequately resolved by the Direct Marketing Association, the individual may file a complaint with data protection authority (DPA) in the EU, which the U.S. Department of Commerce commits to resolve within 90 days.
+If the complaint is not adequately resolved by JAMS, you may file a complaint with data protection authority (DPA) in the EU, UK or Switzerland, which the U.S. Department of Commerce commits to resolve within 90 days.